meenakship3/chinese-whispers/TESTING.md

-# Testing Guide for Chinese Whispers
+# Testing Guide for Lockbox

 This guide covers how to test the notification system across different platforms.